aleshkashell/ansible-task/README.md

 There is no module for `grub`

 We could use ansible facts to get CPU info and detect multithreading based on `processor_threads_per_core` parameter.
-But it doesn't provide full info about CPU, so it's better to use tools which provides full info about CPUs.
+But it doesn't provide full info about CPUs, so it's better to use external tools for that.
 Plus external tools provide nice formatted output.